Piyush-2006/explainable-cross-project-software-fault-prediction/README.md

 ## 📊 Datasets

-The project uses software defect datasets from the NASA/PROMISE software defect dataset collection.
+The experiments use software defect datasets from the NASA/PROMISE software defect dataset collection.

 ### Projects Used